abaksy/PyBrainfuck/README.md

 # PyBrainfuck
-A pure Python interpreter for the esoteric programming language called Brainfuck
+A pure Python interpreter and REPL for the esoteric programming language called Brainfuck

 The language manipulates a tape (considered to be of length 1024 in this implementation) of integers by using a single pointer to one cell in this tape